DonJayamanne/javaVSCode/README.md

     "type": "java",
     "request": "launch",
     "stopOnEntry": true,
     "preLaunchTask": "build",                     // Runs the task created above before running this configuration "jdkPath": "${env:JAVA_HOME}/bin",            // You need to set JAVA_HOME enviroment variable "cwd": "${workspaceRoot}",
+    "startupClass": "my.package.MyMainClass",     // The class you want to run "startupClassPathPattern": "src/main/java/",  // A pattern that matches the begining of your src path any paths after
+                                                  // the pattern will be used to construct the classpath for your startupClass
-    "startupClass": "my.package.MyMainClass", // The class you want to run "sourcePath": ["${workspaceRoot}/src"],   // Indicates where your source (.java) files are "classpath": ["${workspaceRoot}/bin"],    // Indicates the location of your .class files "options": []                             // Additional options to pass to the java executable "args": []                                // Command line arguments to pass to the startup class }
+    "sourcePath": ["${workspaceRoot}/src"],       // Indicates where your source (.java) files are "classpath": ["${workspaceRoot}/bin"],        // Indicates the location of your .class files "options": []                                 // Additional options to pass to the java executable "args": []                                    // Command line arguments to pass to the startup class }
 ```